THE FUTURE OF HOUSING IS HERE

 Site Plan Approval application expected to be submitted to City of Toronto’s Planning & Development department.

-2025
+FALL 2025

 Construction anticipated to begin on co-op buildings.